readthedocs/tutorial-template/docs/source/math/Bayesian.md

-  likelihood as often used in the GP community e.g., in {cite:t}`RasmussenWilliams_GaussianProcesses` where the marginalization is for the values $\boldsymbol{\zeta}$ of the unobserved GP hence is nothing but the likelihood defined above.
+  likelihood as often used in the GP community e.g., in {cite:t}`RasmussenWilliams_GaussianProcesses` where the marginalization is for the values $\boldsymbol{\zeta}$ of the unobserved GP hence is nothing but the likelihood descrided in [this section](SecMLE).

 (TabMarglik)=
 ## Table of marginal likelihood functions